 4.1 The Debrief

-After the debate and deliberation close, the president will announce their decision, to be later finalized in the form of a written presidential directive (PD).
+After the debate and deliberation close, the president will announce his or her decision, to be later finalized in the form of a written presidential directive (PD).
 If time permits, you will participate in a debrief following the president’s announcement.

 Be active in this debrief.
 The role-play might seem to be the most challenging part of the experience, but the debrief is equally important.
 It will reinforce what you learned during the role-play exercise and refine your analytical skills.
 It will also force you to step out of your role and to view the case from a personal perspective.
 You will have the opportunity to discuss any challenges you encountered as you worked through the discussion with your peers and how you felt about the final presidential decision.